-Accreditation Council for Business Schools and Programs (ACBSP), American Psychological Association (APA)*, Counseling and Related Educational Programs (CACREP), Association of Theological Schools (ATS), American Bar Association (ABA), Commission of the Council for the Accreditation of Educator Preparation (CAEP), Commission on Collegiate Nursing Education (CCNE), National Security Agency (NSA) and the Department of Homeland Security (DHS), State Council of Higher Education for Virginia (SCHEV), and Association of Christian Schools International (ACSI).
+Accreditation Council for Business Schools and Programs (ACBSP), American Psychological Association (APA)*, Counseling and Related Educational Programs (CACREP), Association of Theological Schools (ATS), American Bar Association (ABA), Commission of the Council for the Accreditation of Educator Preparation (CAEP), Commission on Collegiate Nursing Education (CCNE), National Security Agency (NSA) and the Department of Homeland Security (DHS), and State Council of Higher Education for Virginia (SCHEV).

 - The RN to B.S. in Nursing and Master of Science in Nursing (MSN) at Regent University are accredited by the Commission on Collegiate Nursing Education.

-- Regent University topped the list of Best Online Bachelor’s Programs in Virginia by U.S. News & World Report, 2020, for the eighth year in a row.
+- Regent University topped the list of Best Online Bachelor’s Programs in Virginia by U.S. News & World Report, 2022, for the tenth year in a row.

-- Regent University ranked among the Top 5 Best Online Graduate Education Programs in Virginia, according to U.S. News & World Report, 2020.
-It has ranked among the top 5 for eight consecutive years.
+- Regent University ranked among the Top 5 Best Online Graduate Education Programs in Virginia, according to U.S. News & World Report, 2022.
+It has ranked among the top 5 for 10 consecutive years.

 - Regent is among the fastest-growing private universities in the nation.